-To perform validity checks on the GReAT-generated CQML model, we used Bogor [15], which is an extensible software model-checking framework whose model-checking algorithms, visualizations, and user interface support both general-purpose and domain-specific software model-checking.
-Since Bogor's input language does not directly support modeling of CCM components and QoS parameters, we extended its input language to support these abstractions.
+To perform validity checks on the GReAT-generated CQML model, we used Bogor, which is an extensible software model-checking framework whose modelchecking algorithms, visualizations, and user interface support both general-purpose and domain-specific software model-checking.
+The input to the Bogor modelchecker is generated from the CQML model using interpreters developed as part of QUICKER.
+Since Bogor's input language does not directly support modeling of CCM components and QoS parameters, we extended its input language to implement these artifacts.

-The remainder of this section describes QUICKER's model-transformation and model-checking capabilities in more depth.
+The remainder of this section describes QUICKER's

+model-transformation and model-checking capabilities in more depth.

-3.2.
-QoS Mapping using Model-Transformations
+3.2 QoS Mapping using Model Transformations

 The QUICKER transformation engine uses GReAT to convert the application QoS policies in a PICML model into a CQML model.
-This automated conversion is an example of a vertical exogenous transformation [12] that starts with an abstract type graph as the input and refines the graph by adding details to generate a more detailed type graph as the output.
+This automated conversion is an example of a vertical exogenous transformation [3, 11].
+This type of transformation starts with an abstract type graph as the input and refines the graph by adding details to generate a more detailed type graph as the output [3, 11].